yugabyte/yugabyte-db/docs/content/preview/benchmark/resilience/jepsen-testing.md

 ### Bank-contention (YSQL)

 In addition to UPDATE transactions, there are also INSERT or INSERT/DELETE transactions, all operating under the assumption that the overall `SUM(balance)` must remain consistent.
-To avoid overcomplicating the scenario in the case of Jepsen, 5 keys designated for UPDATE operations and 5 keys for random INSERTs and DELETEs
+To simplify Jepsen's scenario in the case of Jepsen, use 5 keys for UPDATEs and 5 for random INSERTs and DELETEs.

 ![Load Phase Results](/images/benchmark/jepsen/jepsen-2-bank-contention.png)